Click on a letter above to view the list of gems.

 Geological Setting:

-In abundance, replacing Calcite in fissures and in lenses in basalt (Manganese Lake, Michigan, USA); replacing Braunite under low-temperature metamorphic conditions (Faggiona, Italy).
+In abundance, replacing calcite in fissures and in lenses in basalt (Manganese Lake, Michigan, USA); replacing braunite under low-temperature metamorphic conditions (Faggiona, Italy).

 Common Associations: